These Bruschetta Scones have a savory flair, including sun dried tomatoes, basil, olives, pine nuts, and feta cheese!

 Instructions

-- In a medium bowl, whisk together the milk, olive oil, spinach, tomatoes, olives, cheese, and pine nuts.
+- In a medium bowl, whisk together the half n half, olive oil, spinach, sun-dried tomatoes, feta cheese, and pine nuts.

 - In a large bowl, whisk together the flour, baking powder, and salt.
 Make a well in the center and add the milk mixture; with your fingers or a fork, combine until moistened and just incorporated (do not over mix!)

-- Turn out dough onto a lightly floured surface and pat into a 1-inch thick rectangle or circle.
+- Turn out dough onto a lightly floured surface and pat into a 1-inch thick circle.

-- Place scones on prepared baking sheet and bake 15 minutes until golden.
+- Place scones on prepared baking sheet and bake 15 to 18 minutes until golden.

 - Cool slightly before serving and enjoy!